-- Promote collaboration between members, organisations and other societies.
+- Facilitate more collaboration between members, risk professionals, organisations and other relevant technical associations globally.

 - Provide expert advice to industry, the community and the government to promote excellence in the practice of risk engineering and risk management.